Self-Insurance: The Second Important Job For My Emergency Fund

 Why does Inflation Matter?

 (1) Because rents generally increase over the long-term, but fixed-rate mortgage payments (P&I portion) stay fixed.
-And (2) while the value of a home rises slower than the stock market index, that smaller increase is for the entire value of the home — not just the down payment and other accrued principal.
-For example, $100,000 in the stock market getting say a 12% avg annual return is the same as a 3% return on a home valued at $500,000 with a 20% down payment of $100,000 – both gain $12,000 in value the first year (excluding taxes on those gains).
+And (2) while the value of a home rises slower than the stock market index, that smaller increase is for the entire value of the home—not just the down payment and other accrued principal.
+For example, $100,000 in the stock market getting say a 12% avg annual return is the same as a 3% return on a home valued at $500,000 with a 20% down payment of $100,000—both gain $12,000 in value the first year (excluding taxes on those gains).

 We have seen recently how the increase in inflation and increased demand for remote work have generally increased home prices across the nation.
 Rents have also dramatically increased.
 One article indicates the U.S. medium rent amount has increased by an average 8.85% per year since 1980 (although not in either of the two areas I own homes).
 But even in times of lower inflation, house prices and rents tend to rise over time.
 In recent memory, only 2010 gave the U.S. real estate market a very short period of rent deflation.

-So the longer you hold your low fixed-rate mortgage property (assuming you refinanced at the historically low rates between 2012-2021 timeframe), the greater benefit you will have from inflation as the majority of your house payment will stay the same over time.
+So the longer you hold your low fixed-rate mortgage property (assuming you refinanced at the historically low rates between 2012-2021 time frame), the greater benefit you will have from inflation as the majority of your house payment will stay the same over time.
 The amount you would pay in rent would increase over that same period.
 To illustrate below are a couple of examples from my own experience below.

 But first, a couple of caveats and assumptions: